-At June 30, 2020, the Consortium had \$10,710 in accrued interest receivable due for fiscal year 2020.
+At June 30, 2022, the Consortium had \$5,987 in accrued interest receivable due for fiscal year 2022.

-NOTE 9 - CONTINGENCIES
+NOTE 9 - COVID-19

-COVID-19

-The United States and the State of Ohio declared a state of emergency in March 2020 due to the COVID-19 pandemic.
-The financial impact of COVID-19 and the ensuing emergency measures will impact subsequent periods of the Consortium.
-The Consortium's investment portfolio are subject to increased market volatility, which could result in a significant decline in fair value, consistent with the general decline in financial markets.
-However, because the values of individual investments fluctuate with market conditions, the amount of losses that will be recognized in subsequent periods, if any, cannot be determined.
-In addition, the impact on the Consortium's future operating costs, revenues, and any recovery from emergency funding, either federal or state, cannot be estimated.
+The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
+Ohio's state of emergency ended in June, 2021 while the national state of emergency continues.
+The financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Consortium.
+The impact on the Consortium's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.
+The Consortium's investment portfolio fluctuates with market conditions, and due to market volatility, the amount of gains or losses that will be realized in subsequent periods, if any, cannot be determined.